Selecting a rainwater tank

 Building rules

-The additional water supply must be installed before a house or extension is occupied.
+The extra water supply must be installed before a house or extension is occupied.

 Building rules consent

-Applications lodged for building rules consent for new houses, extensions and alterations must detail how water saving requirements are being met.
+Applications lodged for new houses, extensions and alterations must detail how water saving requirements are being met.

 If rainwater tanks are being used, applications must include: